herd/herdtools7/pac_tests/notes/ordering/ordering.md

-in `KVM-unit-tests`, they are `15` bits (the PAC field is `16` bits long but the bit `55` is reserved to know the virtual address range of the signed pointer), so the probability that two random pac fields are equals is `p=1 / 32768` but this number depend of the size of the virutal address and may be lower or higher in another context.
+in `KVM-unit-tests`, they are `15` bits (the PAC field is `16` bits long but the bit `55` is reserved to know the virtual address range of the signed pointer), so the probability that two random pac fields are equals is `p=1 / 32768` but this number depend on the size of the virutal address and may be lower or higher in another context.
 In particular this means that this litmus test:

 ```